droundy/gotgo/README.md

 because it means that you can guarantee that you can't break the compile of any client code unless you change the template signature.

-If you write a template that require a numeric type, such as
+If you write a template that requires a numeric type, such as

     package maxmin(type a int)